NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 | Android with Firefox | 40b4f1 | 19208ef875544de3 | 1250865652  |  N/A | 41efd79c6069738c | 4612193a6e9f936b | da39a3ee5e6b4b0d |
 | OSX Big Sur with Chrome 91    | 1d26d5 | 2def3b550c3e950d | -434613739  | f98ba1457738b341 | d263e57872d8cbf0 | 09b8cf131bb1dacc | a5103579b5284324 |
 | Win10 with Chrome 91 | 356893 | d0ae1aeb6476af3f | -17f22f0632  | f98ba1457738b341 | 19f2ec826da99435 | 09b8cf131bb1dacc | a267018f11767e47 |

+Now let's check if the fingerprints WEBGL, PLUGINS, AUDIO and CLIENT RECTS have enough entropy.

+I can disregard the WEBGL fingerprint as low entropy, because Win10 with Chrome has the same value as the bot (`d0ae1aeb6476af3f`).

+Same applies to the PLUGINS fingerprint, because `f98ba1457738b341` appears also in OSX Big Sur with Chrome 91 and Win10 with Chrome 91.

+Same story with AUDIO fingerprint. `19f2ec826da99435` occurs in Linux with Chrome and in Win10 with Chrome 91.

+And CLIENT RECTS has also low entropy, because both OSX Big Sur with Chrome 91 and Win10 with Chrome 91 have the value `09b8cf131bb1dacc`.

+**Conclusion:** Fingerprinting for [Brightdata's bot](https://brightdata.com/products/data-collector) will not be straighforward with [f.vision](http://f.vision/) fingerprints.